soloeinsteinmit/sonu-ai/README.md

 ---

-*AgriSentry AI - Protecting Ghana's crops, one photo at a time.* 🌾📱🤖
+*Sonu - Protecting Ghana's crops, one photo at a time.* 🌾📱🤖